 - the situation is an emergency and the designated senior person, their deputy, the head teacher and the chair of governors are all unavailable - they are convinced that a direct report is the only way to ensure the pupil's safety - for any other reason they make a judgement that direct referral is in the best interests of the child.

 Work Experience

-The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with the guidance in Keeping Children Safe in Education (2019)
+The school supervises pupils on work experience which are in accordance with the guidance in Keeping Children Safe in Education (2020).

-Our designated member of staff with responsibility for Child Protection issues is/are:
+Our designated safeguarding lead who has responsibility for Child Protection issues is/are: